 We don’t prepare your matter for trial “just in case negotiations breakdown”.
 We prepare your matter for trial so you can win the trial.
 This focus shifts the bargaining power in your direction!

 The Arthur Firm, P.L., was originally established as a criminal defense firm.
 Despite our recent practice area expansion, Arthur Jones remains passionate and skillful at protecting you from government agencies and advocating for you in trial.
-Matthew Weintraub is a comparatively young lawyer with a tenacity for preparing ways to argue the law and the facts in your favor.
-Together, we coordinate diplomatic and confrontational strategies for representing you.
+We coordinate diplomatic and confrontational strategies for representing you.

 The Arthur Firm starts preparing your case for trial as soon as we are retained.
 We immediately begin to work to gather your witnesses and evidence, examine and evaluate the government’s evidence, take all necessary depositions, and conduct relevant legal research.
 These steps enable us to unveil grounds to file strategic motions and to formulate our trial defense.
 It is amazing how many cases look quite bleak in the beginning, yet through our skillful trial preparation the likelihood of a conviction drops.
 And if no plea offer can be obtained which is agreeable to our client, then we are already prepared to present our case in a real trial.
 Make no mistake, The Arthur Firm is willing to take your case to trial, and will not force you to accept a plea bargain.

 A word on customer service: An experienced defense attorney is often capable of preparing a case for trial without having multiple conversations with her client.
 But failing to communicate properly with a client leaves the client feeling forgotten and less confident in the case.
 At The Arthur Firm, we do not make this mistake because having our client’s trust is as important as winning the case.
 Plus, we simply love to win!